 Halloween has had many different meanings to me since I was a little kid through today.
 I met my husband at a club on Halloween in 1997 - the one time I ever went to a Halloween party, and one of the few times I ever went to a club.
 I have made it through trick or treating in snow and fending off drunks and vandals.
-And now, I have a little boy who wants to be a cowboy this year.

 I could not wait for trick or treating when I was little and Mom would always make my brother and I some great costumes for our night out.
 The volunteer fire department would have doughnuts and cider and we would walk around town with Mom and Dad in tow, begging for candy and treats at each house.